FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: PHOTOGRAMMETRIC ASSET CREATION

 \subsection{Photorealistic Sensor Simulation using Photogrammetry}

-Photogrammetry creates the 3D model of a real-world object from its photographs.
+Photogrammetry creates the 3D model of a real-world object from its photographs and (when available) data from laser scanners.
+For constructing the Stata Center assets, we used the FARO XS330 laser scanner.
+An example of the laser scan is shown in \ref{fig:laser_scan}.
 Multiple photographs from different viewpoints of a real-world object are used to construct a high-resolution 3D model for use in virtual environments.
 For comparison, traditional 3D modeling techniques for creating photorealistic assets require hand-modeling and texturing, both of which require large amounts of artistic effort and time.
 Firstly, modern photogrammetry techniques enable the creation of high-resolution assets in a much shorter time when compared to conventional modeling method.
 Secondly, the resulting renderings are visually far closer to the real-world object that is being modeled, which may be critical in robotics simulation.
 Due to its advantages over traditional modeling methods, photogrammetry is already widely used in the video game industry; however, photogrammetry has still not found traction within the robotics simulation community.
-Thus, its application towards photorealistic robotics simulation, as raised in FlightGoggles, is novel.